 1. Establish A Weight Goal For Your Cat

 Weighing your cat on a scale is the best option.
 The first step to help your cat lose weight is to determine how overweight your cat is and if it’s even overweight at all.
 Only after you determine your cat’s current weight you can establish a weight goal for your pet.
-A simple way to assess if your cat has extra pounds is by touching its ribs with your hand if you don’t feel them easily, it means your cat needs to lose some pounds but a more accurate way is weighing your cat with a scale.
+A simple way to assess if your cat has extra pounds is by touching its ribs with your hand if you don’t feel them easily, it means your cat needs to lose some pounds.
+However, a more accurate way is weighing your cat with a scale.

 Once you determine the number of your cat’s weight you need to establish a goal considering that your pet can’t lose more of 1% to 2% of its body weight per week.
 That’s a healthy rate for any pet to lose weight because when cats lose weight too fast there is a risk of what is called hepatic lipidosis which could kill your pet.
 This condition is caused when the liver, due to the lack of food, starts using the cat’s own fat as food, causing this fatal condition.